 Plumbing the depths of surveillance with submersible drones

-A remotely controlled submersible drone glides through a tank of water at the AUVSI convention in Washington, D.C., in August 2013.
+A remotely controlled unmanned underwater vehicle glides through a tank of water at a live demonstration display at the Association for Unmanned Vehicles Systems International convention in Washington, D.C., on Wednesday, Aug.
+14, 2013.

 Think of them as sleeper cells that go dormant for years, waiting for the signal that will send them into action.